mdpopescu/public/README.md

 * SocialNetwork: what the name says; written for a job interview.

+* Spiral: generate a spiral with numbers from 1 to n^2, starting in the middle and going outwards

 * Sudoku: a Sudoku solver based on Peter Norvig's article at http://norvig.com/sudoku.html

 * TaskSpikes: I need a long-running, cancelable task that might need to interact with the UI